mstruk/strimzi.github.io/_posts/2020-08-25-using-keycloak-authorization.md

 It works by deploying a service that communicates with Kubernetes API server, and acts upon changes in Keycloak custom resource (CR) records created in the Kubernetes API server.
 Based on CR records new clusters of Keycloak are deployed, and populated with realm definitions, users, clients, groups, roles ...

-For demo purposes, however, we can deploy a simple Keycloak pod, backed by a database, so it can survive restarts.
+For the demo purposes, however, we can deploy a simple Keycloak pod, backed by a database, so it can survive restarts.

 We'll use the following `postgres-pvc.yaml` containing the persistent volume claim for our `postgres` instance: